jackdewinter/application_properties/newdocs/src/user-guide.md

 the `get_*_property` functions only sets the return value if every validation passes, as shown in the `None` output for the fourth example.
-This follows our team's [work by default](./getting-started.md#our-philosophy-of-work-by-default) philosophy as we generally expect application to pass in default values that are reasonable for their application.
+This follows our team's [work by default](./getting-started.md#our-philosophy-of-work-by-default) philosophy as we generally expect applications to pass in default values that are reasonable for their application.
 If the configuration is not set properly and they have not turned on `strict_mode` in some form, we believe the reasonable thing to do is to return that default value.
 However, if the application is a stickler for values